 Reviewing process: All SysML submissions will be double blind, though authors are allowed to post their paper on arXiv or other public forums.
 Key dates related to the reviewing process are given below:

 Dual submission policy: SysML will not accept any paper which, at the time of submission, is under review for another conference or has already been published.
 This policy also applies to papers that overlap substantially in technical content with conference papers under review or previously published.
-SysML submissions must not be submitted to other conferences during SysML's review period.
-Authors may submit to SysML substantially different versions of journal papers that are currently under review by a journal, but not yet accepted at the time of submission.
-Informal publications, such as technical reports or papers in workshop proceedings that do not appear in print, do not fall under these restrictions.
+Authors may, however, submit to SysML substantially different versions of journal papers that are currently under review by a journal, but not yet accepted at the time of submission.
+After submission and during the review period, SysML submissions must not be submitted to other conferences.
+However, authors may submit to non-archival venues, such as workshops without proceedings, or as technical reports (or similar, e.g., arXiv).

 Proceedings: Accepted papers will be published in the form of online proceedings.

 Submission format: To prepare your submission to SysML 2019, please use the LaTeX style files provided at: sysml2019style.tar.gz.
 Submitted papers will be in a 2-column format and can be up to 10 pages long, not including references.
-Authors may use as many pages of appendices (after the references) as they wish, but reviewers are not required to read these.
+Authors may use as many pages of appendices as they wish, but reviewers are not required to read these.
+If you wish to include an appendix, please upload this separately from your main paper.
+You will be able to upload the appendix after submitting your main paper.

 Submission site: https://cmt3.research.microsoft.com/SYSML2019/